 Minimal Docs, Maximum Approval - Apply Now.

-- For loans of up to INR 7.5 Lakh, no collateral is required; however, parents/guardians must be co-applicants.
+- For loans up to ₹7.5 Lakh: No collateral required; however, parents/guardians must be co-applicants.

-- For loans above INR 7.5 Lakhs, collateral is required, which could be in the form of immovable property (such as a house or land) or other acceptable forms of security.
+- For loans above ₹7.5 Lakhs: Collateral is required, which could be in the form of immovable property (such as a house or land) or other acceptable forms of security.

-Here are some key advantages of OBC, making it an attractive option for students:
+Here are some key advantages of PNB education loans (successor to OBC), making them an attractive option for students:

-- Loans up to INR 7.5 Lakhs do not require collateral, easing the financial burden for students without significant assets.
+- Loans up to ₹7.5 Lakhs do not require collateral, easing the financial burden for students without significant assets (verify current threshold with PNB).

 - Repayments begin after course completion, allowing students time to secure employment before starting repayments.

-- OBC provides a moratorium period of up to 1 year, allowing students to focus on their studies without worrying about payments.
+- PNB provides a moratorium period, allowing students to focus on their studies without worrying about payments.

 - Under Section 80E of the Income Tax Act, students can claim deductions on the interest paid on the education loan.